jdm90/jdm90/README.md

 		* Docker Networking
 		* Managing Docker ports
 	* Insomnia
+	* Into to Cloud Computing with AWS, Google Cloud, and Microsoft Azure
 	* Django
 		* Unit and Integration Testing
+	* Kubernetes
+	* Advanced DevOps: Linux & Network Tools
 * This week I am also focusing on learning some more about WordPress and Elementor to refresh my company's current website.
 * I'm currently enrolled at Nucamp in a bootcamp to learn more about backend, SQL, and DevOps with Python.
 We are studying fundamental and complex algorithms and data structures, and will learn how to deploy robust applications built with Python to the cloud with Azure, AWS, and Google Cloud.
 * I am also taking it upon myself to learn more about networking, cybersecurity practices, and penetration testing.